 These clutter-free gifts may very well be the best gifts for minimalists and people who have everything.
 Many of these gift ideas instead focus on experiences and making new treasured memories and those are gifts that go beyond their actual value!

 With so many minimalist gift ideas for all ages with plenty of gifts suited for the whole family, you are sure to find something for everyone on your gift list!
+Or come up with the perfect plan for spending time together instead!

 What is the best non-clutter gift you’ve ever received?
 Tell us in the comments!